etdu16/chip_detection/README.md

 # chip_detection
-A CNN that classifys chip bags.
+This model utilizes a decision tree for image classification of chip bags.